luidale/EE_electricity_prices/README.md

 The aim is to find general weekly electricity price patterns which could be used to:

-1) knowingly direct own's electricity consuming behavour
+1) knowingly direct own's electricity consuming behavour.

-2) create cost-effective schedules for a timer/ to switch on/off a electricity cosuming device (eg. water heater)
+2) create cost-effective schedules for a timer to switch on/off a electricity cosuming device (eg. water heater).